Davina McCall: Channel 4

-In 1998, McCall hosted cult dating show Streetmate in which she toured the country meeting single people and matching them up.
+In 1998, McCall hosted the cult dating show Streetmate, in which she toured the country meeting single people and matching them up.
+It originally ran on Channel 4 from 1998 to 2001.

 McCall was chosen as the presenter of the inaugural series of Big Brother, in which ten housemates entered a sealed house for up to nine weeks and their every move was filmed and then broadcast as a daily highlights television show.
 McCall hosted the weekly live eviction show, where one contestant would be removed from the house, until the last housemate became the winner.
-McCall also hosted the celebrity version Celebrity Big Brother, the first series of which ran for eight days in March 2001.
+McCall hosted the celebrity version Celebrity Big Brother, the first series of which ran for eight days in March 2001.

 McCall's performance on the final night of the sixth series in 2005 attracted press attention and some complaints for her treatment of housemate Makosi Musambasi.
 In December 2007, McCall presented a New Year's edition of The Friday Night Project, entitled The Friday Night New Year Project 2007.

 By the ninth series of Big Brother in 2008, McCall was earning a reported £85,000 per episode.
 Responding to tabloid claims before the series that she was about to quit Big Brother she said, "I'm not leaving ...
 They would have to kill me before I'd stop doing it".
 The ninth series proved to be a low point, however, becoming the least watched summer series in the show's history.

 McCall became the regular presenter of the live Big Brother companion show Big Brother's Big Mouth for the tenth and eleventh series, after it was re-formatted into an hour-long show after the weekly live eviction show, having previously occupied the slot after each daily highlights show.